A computationally efficient Benders decomposition for energy systems planning problems with detailed operations and time-coupling constraints: Problem formulation

 \section{Problem formulation}

 We formulate an energy systems planning problem wherein electricity generation, energy storage, capacity expansion and retirement, and energy dispatch are jointly optimized over a single planning period.
-The objective function being minimized represents investment and operational costs and includes penalties for violating policy constraints (i.e., CO2 emissions caps or RPS).
-Optimization constraints include maximum output limits for renewable resources, ramping limits, and start-up and shut-down restrictions for thermal generators (e.g. unit commitment, or UC).
-In most cases, planning problems for energy networks with several thousand nodes (i.e., buses,) are intractable; we therefore divide the geographical area of interest into zones which incorporate real-world data on demand profiles and climate conditions.
-For each zone, we create clusters for resources (e.g., generators or storage units,) based on technology, cost of connection to transmission grids, and operating parameters.
+An in-depth description of the constraints comprising the problem are included in the appendix, sections \ref{prob_description_inv} - \ref{prob_description_policy}.
+The objective function being minimized represents investment and operational costs and includes penalties for violating policy constraints.
+In this work, we consider three different policy scenarios and their corresponding policy constraints, as described in Table~\ref{tab:policy_cases}.

+Optimization constraints (see section \ref{prob_description_op}) include maximum output limits for renewable resources, ramping limits, and start-up and shut-down restrictions for thermal generators (e.g. UC constraints.)
+As noted by~\cite{palmintier2015impact}, the ability to represent UC significantly impacts model results and improves accuracy.
+Here, we implement an aggregated UC model similar to \cite{palmintier2013heterogeneous,palmintier2015impact} and relax the integer constraints on UC variables to further improve scalability.

+In most cases, planning problems for energy networks with several thousand nodes (i.e., buses) are intractable; we therefore divide the geographical area of interest into zones which incorporate real-world data (see section \ref{powergenome_description}) on demand profiles and climate conditions.
+For each zone, we create clusters for resources (e.g., generators or storage units) based on technology, cost of connection to transmission grids, and operating parameters.
 We assume that resources within a given cluster have the same capacity size per unit and use integer variables to model the decisions to install or retire a number of units within each cluster.
 We also include interregional power transmission and integer investment decision variables for capacity expansion of existing transmission paths between modeled zones.
-In this way, the energy system is modeled as a graph where each node represents a zone with demand and constituent resources (e.g., generators, storage,) and edges represent interzonal transmission capacity.
-In this study, we implement a transport model and do not consider Kirchoff's Voltage Law (KVL) or power losses.
-Inclusion of these features would have greater impact on systems with lower levels of spatial aggregation (e.g., hundreds of nodes,) than those described in Section~\ref{sec:num_exp}, which include up to $19$ aggregated demand zones.
-However, the novel Benders decomposition method developed in Section~\ref{sec:solution_method} can be applied to planning problems with KVL constraints; this is the subject of future work.
+In this way, the energy system is modeled as a graph where each node represents a zone with demand and constituent resources (e.g., generators, storage) and edges represent interzonal transmission capacity.